ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

  & \cong & G(S_{\lambda, C}(X))
 }$$

-where the first isomorphism uses the symmetric monoidal structure of $G$; the second uses the fact that $V_{\lambda, D} \cong G(V_{\lambda, C})$ because there is, up to isomorphism, only one symmetric monoidal linear functor $FinVect \to D$; the third uses the symmetric monoidal structure again and preservation of idempotent splittings.
+where the first isomorphism uses the symmetric monoidal structure of $G$; the second uses the fact that $V_{\lambda, D} \cong G(V_{\lambda, C})$ because there is, up to isomorphism, only one symmetric monoidal linear functor $FinDimVect \to D$; the third uses the symmetric monoidal structure again and preservation of idempotent splittings.

 If $R$ is any representation, then by writing $R$ as a direct sum of irreducible representations $V_\lambda$ and using the fact that $G$ preserves direct sums, we have more generally